Jörmungandr: Lifting the cat

-In one story, Thor encounters the giant king Útgarða-Loki and has to perform deeds for him, one of which is a challenge of Thor's strength. Útgarða-Loki goads Thor into attempting to lift the World Serpent, disguised by magic as a huge cat.
+In one story, Thor encounters the jötunn king Útgarða-Loki and has to perform deeds for him, one of which is a challenge of Thor's strength. Útgarða-Loki goads Thor into attempting to lift the World Serpent, disguised by magic as a huge cat.
 Thor grabs the cat around its midsection but manages to raise the cat only high enough for one of its paws to leave the floor. Útgarða-Loki later explains his deception and that Thor's lifting the cat was an impressive deed, as he had stretched the serpent so that it had almost reached the sky.
 Many watching became fearful when they saw one paw lift off the ground.
 If Thor had managed to lift the cat completely from the ground, he would have altered the boundaries of the universe.

 Thor's fishing trip

-Jörmungandr and Thor meet again when Thor goes fishing with the giant Hymir.
+Jörmungandr and Thor meet again when Thor goes fishing with the jötunn Hymir.
 When Hymir refuses to provide Thor with bait, Thor strikes the head off Hymir's largest ox to use it.
 They row to a point where Hymir often sat and caught flatfish and where he drew up two whales.
 Thor demands to go further out to sea and does so despite Hymir's protest.
 Thor then prepares a strong line and a large hook and baits it with the ox head, which Jörmungandr bites.
-Thor pulls the serpent from the water, and the two face one another, Jörmungandr blowing poison.
+Thor pulls the serpent from the water, and the two face one another, Jörmungandr blowing atter.
 Hymir goes pale with fear.
-As Thor grabs his hammer to kill the serpent, the giant cuts the line, leaving the serpent to sink beneath the waves and return to its original position encircling the earth.
+As Thor grabs his hammer to kill the serpent, the jötunn cuts the line, leaving the serpent to sink beneath the waves and return to its original position encircling the earth.
 The Eddic poem Hymiskviða has a similar ending to the story, but in earlier Scandinavian versions of the myth in skaldic poetry, Thor successfully captures and kills the serpent by striking it on the head.

 Thor's fishing for Jörmungandr was one of the most popular motifs in Norse art.
 Four picture stones that are believed to depict the myth are the Altuna Runestone and the Ardre VIII image stone in Sweden, the Hørdum stone in Denmark, and a stone slab at Gosforth, Cumbria by the same sculptor as the Gosforth Cross.
 Many of these depictions show the giant cutting the fishing line; on the Altuna stone, Thor is alone, implying he successfully killed the serpent.
 The Ardre VIII stone may depict more than one stage in the events: a man entering a house where an ox is standing, two men leaving, one with something on his shoulder, and two men using a spear to fish.
 The image on this stone has been dated to the 8th to 10th century.
 If the stone is correctly interpreted as a depiction of this myth, it would indicate that the story was preserved essentially unchanged for several centuries prior to the recording of the version in the Prose Edda around the year 1220.